brainsum/drupal8-startertheme/README.md

 To ensure initial faster page loads we can generate a bunch of css only what user will see at first when the page loaded.
 Like in newspapers, that's when it's called 'above the the fold' too.
+See more about Critical CSS in [Web Dev](https://web.dev/extract-critical-css/).
 We provided a generator tool for that.
 You need to config at first: define screen sizes in `gulpfile.js` and provide the different type of pages in `critical.json` file.
-It will run a headless Google Chrome to check the HTML, then generate a CSS file for them (by default into: `./templates/includes/inline/`).
+It will run a headless Google Chrome to check the HTML, then generate a CSS file for them (by default into:
+`./templates/includes/inline/`).
-Then only one thing to do: Include them as inline CSS into `html.html.twig` Twig templates.
-Ex.:
+**Then You only one thing have to do: Include them as inline CSS into `html.html.twig` Twig templates.** Ex.:

 ``` php
 <style>{{source('@theme_name/includes/inline/critical-css.css', ignore_missing = true)}}</style>